Article: Seiko SWR: New models have arrived at PSB Watches

 SWR106: The successor to the SWR064 (the big winner of this generation)

 If one model stands out in this new collection, it's the SWR106.
-Gold-tone champagne case and dial, faceted baton indices, dauphine hands.
+Champagne gold-tone case and dial, faceted stick indices, dauphine hands.
 Some watch critics have compared it to an entry-level Jaeger-LeCoultre Reverso — an immense compliment.
 The redesign of the proportions is particularly flattering on this model, whose minimalist style gains visual coherence.

 Ideal for: Lovers of refined dress watches who want to break away from usual codes.